-The Typescript Tagged Templates allow us to tag template strings or template literals.
-Once tagged, the Templates strings allow us to parse the template literals using a function.
+The Typescript Tagged Templates allow us to tag template strings or template literals using a function (Tagged function).
+Once tagged, the Templates strings allow us to parse the template literals using the Tagged function.
 It allows us more control over how the templates are converted to a string

 .